fwip/mtg_pronouns/reworded_cards.md

 Enchanted creature gets +1/+1 and doesn't untap during its controller's untap step.

-At the beginning of the upkeep of enchanted creature's controller, they may pay {1}{B}.
-If they does, untap that creature.
+At the beginning of the upkeep of enchanted creature's controller, that player may pay {1}{B}.
+If they do, untap that creature.

 Darigaaz, the Igniter 3BRG
 ---------------